yashB-2002/Browser_Automation-Node.js/README.md

 - Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 - Through puppeteer we can automate anything we do on browsers like emulating a key press, a click etc.
 - This activity also requires knowledge of JS concepts -> Promises and DOM.
+- In this project i have automated browser to stream video on youtube.